teebot/ts-starter/README.md

 # TS-Starter

-`yarn` to install, `yarn start` to launch typescript compilation with --watch, then open index.html
+`npm i` to install, `npm start` to launch typescript compilation with --watch, then open index.html